spice2x/spice2x.github.io/src/spice2x/README.md

 however this may change when/if support for UDP is being introduced.
 The only restriction is that the ID has to be a valid 64-bit unsigned integer.

+#### Capture
+- get_screens()
+  - returns the screen numbers the game has registered for capture
+- get_jpg(screen: uint, quality: uint, divide: uint)
+  - returns the timestamp, width, height and base64 encoded JPEG of one screen
+  - all parameters are optional and default to screen 0, quality 70, divide 1
+  - divide shrinks the image by that factor before encoding
+- get_streams()
+  - returns a dict describing the HTTP video stream, or no data at all when `-apistream` is not enabled and there is nothing to describe
+  - `port` is the stream server port
+  - `formats` lists the wire formats this build serves, each with a `name` (`h264` or `mjpeg`) and the `path` to request them on
+  - `screens` lists every capturable screen with its `width`, `height`, and `busy`

 #### Card
 - insert(index: uint, card_id: hex)
   - inserts a card which gets read by the emulated card readers for the game